akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 you should also consider that it must be possible read old events when the application has evolved.
 Strategies for that can be found in the @ref:[schema evolution](../persistence-schema-evolution.md).

+You need to enable @ref:[serialization](../serialization.md) for your commands (messages), events, and state (snapshot).
+@ref:[Serialization with Jackson](../serialization-jackson.md) is a good choice in many cases and our recommendation if you don't have other preference.

 ## Recovery

 It is strongly discouraged to perform side effects in `applyEvent`,